yeagerai/genlayer-project-boilerplate/README.md

 2. Resolving Bets:
    - After a match has concluded, users can resolve their bets.
    - The contract fetches the actual match result from a specified URL.
-   - If the prediction was correct, the user earns a point.
+   - If the Bet was correct, the user earns a point.

 3. Querying Data:
    - Users can retrieve all bets or bets for a specific player.